 Sending a tracked email is simple.
 We're going to review how to track an email using our product, SalesHub, which involves four easy steps.

 There are a few different email tracking tools on the market today.
 In SalesHub, you'll get live notifications when someone opens or clicks your emails.
-You'll also get real-time updates on when, how many times, where, and from what device a contact opens your email.
+You'll also get real-time updates on when and how many times a contact opens your email.

 Oh, and it's free.

 Sometimes that’s easier said than done ... which is why we created a contact profile feature (in the example below) within our email tracking tool so you can see information about who you’re emailing, such as company information, open deals, and a timeline of communication.
 This provides valuable context that can help kickstart your messages and make them more meaningful.
 You can also open the contact profile in the HubSpot CRM for a full view.

 At this stage, every email tracking tool works a little differently.
 With SalesHub, tracked emails are signified by a checkbox that will appear in your Gmail or Outlook toolbar once you download the tool.
 Most tools will reflect a similar checkbox or indicator that allows you to choose which emails to track.
 Make sure that a recipient has opted-in to getting emails from your company before you email them or use email tracking.